segmentio/segment-docs/src/engage/audiences/generative-audiences.md

 In order to generate the audience based on your description, Segment sends your query to OpenAI, Segment's 3rd party AI service.
 All queries sent to OpenAI from Segment are anonymized, meaning that OpenAI won't be able to identify from whom the query was sent unless you include uniquely identifiable information in the input.

-Behind the scenes, Segment instructs GPT to generate an audience based on required parameters from Segment's system and contextual information such as traits and events performed in your workspace.
+Behind the scenes, Segment instructs GPT to generate an audience based on the user inputted audience description and contextual information such as traits and events performed in your workspace.

 GPT is OpenAI's state of the art natural language generation tool powered by artificial intelligence.
 It can perform a variety of natural language tasks like text generation, completion, and classification.
 CustomerAI uses the service to help generate audiences and inspire segmentation.